Skip to main content

 Responsibilities of Users

-• Computer accounts, passwords and other types of authorization that are assigned to individual users may not be shared with others.
+Computer accounts, passwords and other types of authorization that are assigned to individual users should never be shared with others.
+Passwords should be changed frequently and users should take steps to avoid being a victim or unwitting distributor.

-• Ultimate responsibility for resolution of problems related to the invasion of the user's privacy or loss of data rests with the user.
-The Library assumes no liability for loss or damage to the user's data or for any damage or injury arising from invasion of the user's privacy.
+Ultimate responsibility for resolution of problems related to the invasion of the user's privacy or loss of data rests with the user.
+The Library assumes no liability for loss or damage to the user's data or devices or for any damage or injury arising from invasion of the user's privacy.

 Legal Use

-• Computing resources may only be used for legal purposes by the public and staff.
-Examples of unacceptable purposes include, but are not limited to, the following:
+Computer resources are for legal purposes only.
+Examples of illegal use include, but are not limited to, the following:

 • disruption or unauthorized monitoring of electronic communications;